acacereswright/acacereswright.github.io/work.md

 #### Data and Analytics Intern, s-cubed: Strategic Sustainability Solutions.
 September 2024 - Present

-I am aiding the founders of [s-cubed](https://www.scubed-sustainability.com/) in the analysis of financial and environmental to identify sustainable and profitable business practices.
+I am interning at [s-cubed](https://www.scubed-sustainability.com/), where I am analyzing financial and environmental to identify sustainable and profitable business practices.
 My work is done primarily in python using software packages such as pandas and matplotlib.

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present